rmarquis/rmarquis.github.io/index.md

 Useful resources for Machine Learning and Deep Learning.

+### Projects

+A few projects I worked on:

+- Predictive models and anomaly detection
+  - Implementation of various models using classification algorithms, such as KNN, Decision Trees, Logistic Regression and SVM.
+Elaboration of clustering algorithms and content-based and collaborative filtering recommender system.
+  - Development of an Anomaly detection system using simple multivariate Gaussian.

+- Music generation
+  - Sequence model implementation of a Recurrent Neural Network to generate music using an LSTM network algorithm trained on a corpus of Jazz music.

+- Speech recognition of a trigger word
+  - Spectrogram analysis of audio recordings to make predictions from datasets.
+  - Training of a trigger word detection model augmented with attention mechanism.

+- Object detection and Face recognition
+  - Implementation of a Convolutional Neural Network to detect various vehicles classes in pictures using the YOLO bounding-box model.
+  - Face recognition using Convolutional Neural Network with triplet loss for fast performance.

+- Sentiment analysis and Duplicate detection
+  - Implementation of Natural Language Process to gauge sentiment using Siamese networks in a review platform, and detection of duplicate questions.

+- Text summarization and Question answering
+  - Implementation of Natural Language Processing Transformer architecture to create a tool that generates text summaries.
+  - Implementation of a chatbot using transfer learning and models like T5, GPT and BERT to answer a given question.

+- Art generation through style transfer and Generative Adversarial Network
+  - Implementation of a Neural Style Transfer algorithm to generate novel artistic images, using a pretrained VGG-19 ConvNet.
+  - Implementation of a tool using CycleGAN model to convert pictures of horses into zebras, and vice-versa.

 ### Useful Courses

 - Stanford University - [Machine Learning](https://www.coursera.org/learn/machine-learning) by Andrew Ng